ZNGR-DYNAMICS/banhmibros/docs/architecture.md

 Route names are determined inside [`main.tsx`](#22-maintsx) from the React, Vite side.
 The server side requires a different approach.

-## 1.2 Components
+## 1.2 Pages
+Pages, found in the `/pages` directory, hold the various pages defined by the url `banh-mi-bros.ch/{page-name}` should be composed of the following.
+- Individual pages should not be fully hard-coded, meaning they should be built from multiple individual components.
+- Pages should be wrapped in the `layout`, providing the `navigation` and `footer`.
-Re-usable front-end components for the user-interface.
-The styling of components should not have any spacing, to be able to set the spacing according to the page's needs.
+- Pages should style individual components, e.g. spacing, to fit the page's needs.

+## 1.3 Components
+Components are frontend components which can be re-used in multiple pages.
+- Components should avoid spacing where logical.
-Components should be responsive by default.
+- Components should be built after the mobile first principle and always responsive for mobile, tablet, and desktop.

 <br>